icip-cas/ChatAlpaca/README.md

 ChatAlpaca is a chat dataset that aims to help researchers develop models for instruction-following in multi-turn conversations.
 The dataset is an extension of the [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca) data, which contains multi-turn instructions and their corresponding responses.

+ChatAlpaca is developed by Chinese Information Processing Laboratory at the Institute of Software, Chinese Academy of Sciences (www.icip.org.cn).

 In this dataset, we use ChatGPT (`GPT-3.5-turbo`) to generate follow-up utterances and continue the conversation with ChatGPT.
 This process results in multi-turn conversations where the simulated user provides instructions and ChatGPT responds accordingly.

 ![many_alpacas_chatting](many_alpacas_chatting.jpg)